zowe/sample-spring-boot-api-service/docs/zos-deployment.md

 To obtain the sample service jar, run `gradlew build`.
 The default artifact will be `build/libs/zowe-apiservice-0.0.1-SNAPSHOT.jar`.

-1. Create a directory for the `sample-service.jar`
+1. Create a directory for the jar on z/OS Unix filesytem:

    - `mkdir /u/ibmuser/samplapi/jars`

-2. Upload the `sample-service.jar` as a binary artifact:
+2. Upload the `zowe-apiservice-0.0.1-SNAPSHOT.jar` as a binary artifact:

-    - `zowe files upload ftu "<path_to_local_file>/sample-service.jar" "/u/ibmuser/samplapi/jars/sample-service.jar" --binary`
+   - `zowe files upload ftu "build/libs/zowe-apiservice-0.0.1-SNAPSHOT.jar" "/u/ibmuser/samplapi/jars/zowe-apiservice-0.0.1-SNAPSHOT.jar" --binary`

 #### Deploy the Sample Service Configuration YAML

-1. Create a directory for the `application.yml`
+1. Create a directory for the `application.yml`:

    - `mkdir /u/ibmuser/samplapi/config`

 2. Upload the `config/local/application.yml` as a binary artifact:

-`zowe files upload ftu "config/local/application.yml" "/u/ibmuser/samplapi/config/application.yml" --binary`
+   - `zowe files upload ftu "config/local/application.yml" "/u/ibmuser/samplapi/config/application.yml" --binary`

 **Note:** If this file is edited on z/OS, it must remain in ASCII format